FVB Mice Details

 The shaded areas on each chart are the mean weight plus or minus one standard deviation at a given age averaged across all production facilities.
 This represents approximately 67% of the population, with the remaining 33% falling outside of this weight range.

-UNIT: 11
+UNIT: 9

 Download the Report

-FVB Mouse Details
+FVB Mice Details

 Derived in 1935 from an outbred Swiss colony [N:GP(S)] at NIH.
 In the early 1970s, while being established as an inbred strain, sensitivity to Friend leukemia virus B strain was discovered.
 At this time inbreeding of this line for the Fv1b allele was undertaken and the strain was called FVB.
 To Charles River from NIH in 1994.
+We also offer FVB SOPF Mice.

 Please email us at [email protected] to request a health report for this model.